 But I now realize how rare that makes me.
 As a society, we are in a full-blown reproduction crisis—and it’s not just anecdotal.

-I suspect this slight increase is due in part to fertility treatments.
-And for every one of those women in their 40s who was able to conceive, there are many more who waited and were heartbroken to discover they could no longer participate in motherhood.
+I suspect that this slight increase is due in part to fertility treatments.
+And for every one of those 40-something women who was able to conceive, there are many more who waited and were heartbroken to discover that they could no longer participate in motherhood.
 The uptick after 40 is not a reversal of the trend—it’s a fraction of the steep decline among women in their 20s and 30s, most of whom will not be able to reverse course.

 This isn’t just by accident.
 This is partially by design.

-We’ve created a world where reproduction is seen as optional, even burdensome.
-We’ve saturated our environment with endocrine disruptors, “forever chemicals,” and hormone-destroying additives.
-We face epidemics of low testosterone and declining sperm count—so severe that experts warn we could hit zero viable sperm in the Western world by 2040 if trends continue.
+We’ve created a world in which reproduction is seen as optional, even burdensome.
+We’ve saturated our environment with endocrine disruptors, so-called forever chemicals, and hormone-destroying additives.
+We face epidemics of low testosterone and declining sperm counts—so severe that experts warn that we could hit zero viable sperm in the Western world by 2040 if trends continue.
 Obesity, stress, poor diet, and pharmaceutical overuse only worsen the picture.
 Meanwhile, birth control, abortion, vasectomies, and morning-after pills are celebrated as progress—even as they contribute to a quiet collapse of fertility.

 Every other mammal on this planet prioritizes reproduction—usually immediately after food and water.
 We, as modern humans, are the only species that seems to have forgotten our most basic purpose.
 We act as if we can transcend biology and function as if life doesn’t need to continue.
 And the results are showing.